 Dr. Freeman is a board-certified plastic surgeon who is known throughout the region for his extensive training, warm personality, and commitment to delivering high-quality results.Meet Dr. Freeman

 The second issue is the deep layer of the abdomen, even below the fatty layer.
 The abdominal area not only tends to accumulate dense fat cells, but the muscles and fascia are often distorted and stretched from pregnancy, weight gain or simply genetics.
-Once this fascial layer has been weakened and the muscles pushed away from the midline, there is no way to pull it back together through exercise.
-This weakness leads to the abdominal contents pushing forward, creating an unsightly “pooch” in the lower abdomen often seen with aging.
+Once this fascial layer has been weakened and the muscles pushed away from the midline, a condition called diastasis recti, there is no way to pull it back together through exercise.
+This weakness leads to the abdominal contents pushing forward, creating an unsightly “pooch” in the lower abdomen, often seen with aging.

-The good news for my patients is that the abdominoplasty operation can address both of these issues at the same time.
-Not only can the tummy be flattened by removing skin, and often stretch marks, but the abdominal muscles and fascia are also tightened to form an internal corset or girdle.
+The good news for my patients is that the abdominoplasty operation can address all of these issues at the same time.
+Not only can the tummy be flattened by removing skin (and stretch marks) and the belly button reshaped, but the abdominal muscles and fascia are also tightened to form an internal corset or girdle.

 Visualize the results of your facial, body, or breast procedure before surgery.
 The VECTRA system combines your image with medical data to create a highly realistic 3-D simulation.